Cloudistics/REST-API/README.md

 * **Notes:**

-  * All fields are required except the description.
+  * All fields are required except the description, and datacenterUuid (see below).
   * Regarding the shared storage:
     * The type must be either "NFS" or "CIFS".
     * Only the hostname and share name are required within the shared storage.